The three Dutch ABC Islands

-.
-They are located just north of
+are located just north of the coast of Venezuela.

-Indians were deported as slaves to Hispaniola
+Indians as slaves to Hispaniola

 Spain and goats, hogs and donkeys still roam free on the islands.

 In 1634 the Dutch, in dire need of salt for a booming herring

 , moved in and kicked out the few remaining Spaniards.

 was sold to Portugal in 1661, the local Sephardic

 .
 They would have a lasting influence on the development of the island.